Now is the time to get your message out

 People are still living

-Dont think just because the economy has taken a downturn that you should stop advertising.
+Don't think just because the economy has taken a downturn and people are all social distancing that you should stop telling your story.

-People are still living - buying food, buying clothes, going places, eating - and if you arent advertising to them, your competitors are.
+People are still living - buying food, buying clothes, going places, eating - and if you arent reaching them, your competitors are.

-Hard times are the times to INCREASE advertising, not reduce.
-And community radio allows you to target your advertising very precisely.
+Hard times are the times to INCREASE marketing effort, not reduce it.
+And by sponsoring community radio you can target your message very precisely.

 About 73% of small businesses want to grow